HMS Jumna (1866): History

+There are references among Royal Navy Seamen's Services, 1848-1939 that HMS Jumna was "Depot ship" in Bombay in 1909 and used as training vessel.

 Fate

 In December 1902 she was still listed as HMS Jumna as she relieved HMS Caledonia as training ship for boys at Queensferry, taking the crew from that ship.
 A chart showing the moorings in the Firth of Forth adjacent to the Rosyth Naval Base in September 1918 has a mooring marked 'Jumna', and it is possible that this was HMS Jumna, serving as a coal hulk for the fleet.

 She became the coal hulk C110 and was sold as the hulk Oceanic in July 1922.